rails/rails/guides/source/active_job_basics.md

 module YourApp
   class Application < Rails::Application
     # Be sure to have the adapter's gem in your Gemfile
-    # and follow the adapter's specific installation
-    # and deployment instructions.
     config.active_job.queue_adapter = :sidekiq
   end
 end